matteounitn/cv/cv.md

 *Junior Research Scientist* $\bullet$ *Jul, 2021 - Present*

-Collaboration between [Fondazione Bruno Kessler](https://fbk.eu) and [IPZS](https://www.ipzs.it) to promote the exchange of know-how and competences in the field of security technologies (material and digital) such as identification and and anti-counterfeiting, as well as the creation of a center for the coordination and exploitation of research.
+<p style="text-align: justify;">Collaboration between <a href="https://www.fbk.eu">Fondazione Bruno Kessler</a> and <a href="https://www.ipzs.it">IPZS</a> to promote the exchange of know-how and competences in the field of security technologies (material and digital) such as identification and and anti-counterfeiting, as well as the creation of a center for the coordination and exploitation of research.</p>